Predictive Model for the Dissipation Dilution of Soft-Clamped Modes in Polygon Resonators

-To demonstrate the precision of the theory model, we presented in \figref{Qf} a comparative analysis of resonant frequencies and dissipation dilution factors for 20 modes of the polygon resonator, obtained through both the finite element method and analytical modeling.
-The results demonstrate that the analytical model achieves exceptional accuracy in predicting resonant frequencies, with relative errors below 0.1\%.
-For most modes, the theoretically estimated dilution factors show quantitatively good agreement with FEM results.
-However, anomalies are observed in the 7th and 14th perimeter modes due to internal resonance effects, where energy transfers from primary flexural modes to coupled torsional modes (comparison between Insets 1, 3 and 4 reveals distinct torsional features).
-This leads to significant $Q$-factor degradation in primary modes \cite{asadi2021strong}.
-Furthermore, the 11th and 12th mode exhibit deviation from theoretical predictions owing to bending-torsion mode coupling in the tethers.
-Remarkably, the dilution factor of the fundamental mode shows an approximately two orders of magnitude enhancement compared to that of a simple doubly-clamped beam of identical dimensions.
+To evaluate the accuracy of the analytical model, we present a comparative analysis of resonance frequencies and dissipation dilution factors for 20 modes of the polygon resonator in \figref{Qf}, as obtained from FEM simulations and the analytical model.
+The analytical model predicts the resonance frequencies with relative errors less than 0.1\%.
+For most modes, the analytically estimated dilution factors are in good quantitative agreement with the FEM results.
+However, deviations are observed for the $7^{\mathrm{th}}$ and $14^{\mathrm{th}}$ perimeter modes, corresponding to the FEM data points labeled b and d in \figref{Qf}.
+The mode shapes associated with these two points reveal that the polygon-side motion is no longer purely flexural, but contains a significant torsional component.
+This flexural--torsional hybridization redistributes part of the strain energy into torsional deformation, thereby reducing the dissipation dilution factor.
+In addition, the $11^{\mathrm{th}}$ and $12^{\mathrm{th}}$ modes, corresponding to the FEM data point labeled c in \figref{Qf}, also deviate from the analytical predictions because the tether motion is no longer purely torsional, but exhibits simultaneous torsional and flexural deformation.
+This bending--torsion hybridization introduces additional strain-energy contributions that are not captured by the analytical model.
+Remarkably, the dilution factor of the fundamental mode, corresponding to the FEM data point labeled a in \figref{Qf}, is approximately two orders of magnitude higher than that of a simple doubly-clamped beam whose dimensions match those of a single polygon side.